 CE marking on construction products

 CE marking has been mandatory for many construction products since 2012.
 Since 2013 a declaration of performance has also been required.
 This contains product information and contact details.
 Manufacturers, importers of construction products and distributors must supply a declaration of performance with their product.
-A special contact point (Contactpunt bouwproducten) can provide technical details concerning CE marking on construction products.
+A special contact point Contactpunt bouwproducten (in Dutch) can provide technical details concerning CE marking on construction products.

 Products with CE marking freely available